pennyw1ze/NotesMasterECS/DependableDistributedSystems/Dependable Distributed System Recap.md

 ---
 # Failure detector
 A failure detector is an oracle providing information about the **failure state** of a process.
-Stronger are the timing assumptions that the system can providing, higher is the accuracy of the information that a failure detector can state.
+Stronger are the timing assumptions that the system can provide, higher is the accuracy of the information that a failure detector can state.
 We can classify failure detectors with a table like this one:

 ![[Pasted image 20250121131058.png]]